Omaure/jumia/README.md

    | `GET /phones=?country=any`  | List all phones by country optional query param                                         |

-To Build Docker Image for backend go to root then please run: change the tag if you want to
+To Build Docker Image for backend go to backend directory root then please run: change the tag if you want to

 `docker build --tag=jumiabackend:latest .`

-To Build Docker Image for frontnend please run: change the tag if you want to
+To Build Docker Image for frontnend go to the frontend directory root then please run: change the tag if you want to

 `docker build --tag=jumiafrontend:latest .`